kylemathenia/Cliff-Classification/README.md

 # Go to [the site](https://sites.google.com/view/relativelyrad/cliff-classification/app-video) and [Google Earth Engine](https://developers.google.com/earth-engine/guides/playground) for more info.

 The code can be pasted directly into the Google Earth Engine code editor.
-Alternatively, it can be modified and used with the earth engine API.
+Alternatively, it can be modified and used with the Earth Engine API.

 "App Layers" is the code implemented in the app.
 "All Layers" includes additional layers that might be interesting to see.